hipay/hipay-docs/hipay-enterprise-sdk-magento_2/04-Platform-configuration.md

 ## Customize notifications

-If you choose to customize the fields sent in the notifications, please be aware that the *"“operation”* field is mandatory.
+If you choose to customize the fields sent in the notifications, please be aware that the *“operation”* field is mandatory.
 Refunds depend on it.